Kalunge/namefy/README.md

 - After cloning the project you need to run this command

-  > `npm install`
-  > This command will download all the dependancies of the project

-- Add json server to create a backend for the application
-> `npx npm install -g json-server`

-- Start JSON Server
-  > `json-server --watch db.json`

 - For tracking the linter errors in HTML file run:
   > `npx hint .`